Gothic inscriptions at Blood cemetery

 If you go ghost hunting in cemeteries, be sure to read the gravestone inscriptions.
 They provide helpful insights related to the era and the family of the person in that grave.
 Those ideas and sentiments may also give you a good idea why he or she haunts the cemetery.

-As we reported in our article about the Haunted ‘Old Burying Yard’ of York, Maine, if someone’s headstone says, “I must lie here till Christ appears,” it’s likely that the spirit is near that grave.
+As I reported in my article about the Haunted ‘Old Burying Yard’ of York, Maine, if someone’s headstone says, “I must lie here till Christ appears,” it’s likely that a spirit is near that grave, waiting.